 Method 8: Re-install Netflix application

-Often deleting the Netflix application and then reinstalling it will fix any problem experienced by you.
+Often deleting the Netflix profile and application and then reinstalling it will fix any problem experienced by you.
 You can directly delete the application from your device by long-pressing its icon and then selecting uninstall or by heading over to the settings application and uninstalling the application from there.

 Re-download it from the relevant app store and check if you’re able to fix Netflix error “Unable to Connect to Netflix”.